HTTP Commands

 SaveToDB 10 supports select queries from HTTP requests.

-For example, you can use the following form to add a symbol parameter value to output columns:
+For instance, you can add a symbol parameter value to output columns like this:

 SELECT @Symbol, * FROM https://some-service/{Symbol=APPL}

-However, we recommend using the full form with the column aliases for parameters and square brackets for URLs and HTTP messages like
+However, we recommend using the full form with column aliases and square brackets for URLs and HTTP messages:

 SELECT @Symbol AS Symbol, * FROM [https://some-service/{Symbol=APPL}]

-You can specify the required column names to select and assign new column names using aliases.
+You can specify required column names and assign new names using aliases.
 For example:

 SELECT @Symbol AS Symbol, d AS Date, l AS Last FROM [https://some-service/{Symbol=APPL}]

-Moreover, you can use multi-line queries, including WHERE and ORDER BY clauses.
+You can also use multi-line queries, including WHERE and ORDER BY clauses:

 SELECT